 This report was produced by drawing upon a variety of sources of information.
-This holistic approach allows us to provide Nunatsiavut with the best possible information as it deliberates on whether to adopt modes of electronic voting in future elections for electors in the Canadian Constituency.
+This holistic approach allows us to provide Nunatsiavut with the best possible information as it decides on whether to adopt remote voting and which methods to deploy in future elections for electors in the Canadian Constituency.

-- Academic and historical literature: There is a broad and deep literature and history on the effects of online voting, reflecting its growth around this world.
-This work heavily informs the entirety of this report. - 2) Jurisdictional experiences: An important part of decision-making regarding voting methods is considering other jurisdictional experiences.
+- 1) Academic and historical literature: There is a broad and deep literature and history on the effects of online voting, reflecting its growth around this world.
+This work heavily informs the entirety of this report. - 2) Jurisdictional experiences: An important part of decision-making regarding voting methods is considering relevant experiences of others.
 To that end, we provide overviews of the history of the adoption of three settings which share important characteristics with Nunatsiavut.
 These include a First Nation (Wasauksing First Nation), a municipality that had been highly reliant on paper voting and has a sizeable population living outside of the community (the City of Kawartha Lakes), and a country (Switzerland) where 90 percent of voting has been conducted by mail and where online voting has had good uptake for many years.
-As part of these experiences, we draw upon a variety of data sources, including survey data from our own work on the Electronic Elections Project (see electronicelections.ca). - 3) Survey of electors: We fielded a survey of electors to assess satisfaction with the current mail-in voting system and to measure demand for electronic voting among electors in the Canadian Constituency.
-To not limit participation we allowed eligible electors from any Constituency to take part.
+As part of these experiences, we draw upon a variety of data sources, including survey data from our own work on the Electronic Elections Project (see electronicelections.ca). - 3) Survey of electors: We fielded a survey of electors to assess satisfaction with the current mail-in voting system and to measure demand for electronic voting among voters in the Canadian Constituency.
+To not limit participation from electors we allowed eligible electors from any Constituency to take part.
 Though the uptake on the survey was less that we had hoped, participants nevertheless provided important information.
-A total of 56 electors completed the survey: 44 of them from the Canadian Constituency. - 4) Interviews: Six interviews were carried out with seven Nunatsiavut Assembly leaders and staff to get a sense of the unique characteristics of the Canadian Constituency, challenges faced with the current approach, how elections are run, desired qualities of a voting system, the types of programs and infrastructure needed for the successful implementation of electronic voting, and to understand whether electronic types of voting are compatible with traditional Inuit decision-making processes and cultural values.
+A total of 56 electors completed the survey; 44 of them from the Canadian Constituency. - 4) Interviews: Six interviews were carried out with seven Nunatsiavut Assembly leaders and staff to get a sense of the unique characteristics of the Canadian Constituency, challenges faced with the current approach, how elections are run, desired qualities of a voting system, types of programs and infrastructure that would be needed for successful implementation of electronic voting, and to understand whether electronic types of voting are compatible with traditional Inuit decision-making processes and cultural values (see Appendix 1 for the questionnaire).
 We also conducted interviews with six private providers of electronic voting services.
-Each vendor answered a series of questions that we feel will be helpful to the Nunatsiavut Assembly if it chooses to move forward with the adoption of electronic voting.
+Each vendor answered a set series of questions that we feel will be helpful to the Nunatsiavut Assembly if it chooses to move forward with the adoption of electronic voting (see Appendix 2 for the questionnaire).